 You may ask, what are these bound pages of mystical knowledge I keep about me?

-Then I shall reveal their names, some you may already be acquainted with, others may yet be strangers, but all are, to me good friends.
+Then I shall reveal their names, some you may already be acquainted with, others may yet be strangers, but all are, to me, good friends.

 These are some you may have, or at least you may have one of their cousins……

-Clearly these are just a few of those books which line my office walls like paladins.
-I think you can find copies on Amazon, or indeed go and browse your local bookstore where you may find a lonely discarded volume in need of a good home!
+Clearly, these are just a few of those books which line my office walls like paladins.
+I think you can find copies on Amazon, or indeed go and browse your local bookstore where you may find a lonely discarded volume in need of a good home.

 I hope this post has been enjoyable to read as well as helpful.
-Please follow my blog if you are not already doing so, as I have many more ideas and thoughts I would like to share with you.
+Please follow this blog if you are not already doing so, as I have many more ideas and thoughts I would like to share with you.